Halfgork/awesome-multiversx-hackathon/README.md

 Please read our [Contributing Guide](CONTRIBUTING.md) before submitting a pull request.
 Thank you to all contributors!

 ## License
-Distributed under the MIT License.
+Distributed under the BSD 3-Clause "New" or "Revised" License.
 See [LICENSE](LICENSE) for more information.

 ---